bondagit/aes67-linux-daemon/README.md

 If this doesn't work because you miss kernel certificate follow the instructions at:
 [No OpenSSL sign-file signing_key.pem](https://superuser.com/questions/1214116/no-openssl-sign-file-signing-key-pem-leads-to-error-while-loading-kernel-modules)

+On some distros you may also need to create a module load configuration file with:

+    echo 'MergingRavennaALSA' | sudo tee /etc/modules-load.d/MergingRavennaALSA.conf

 Finally use the command to load the modules:

     sudo depmod -a

+and reboot with:

+    sudo reboot

 ### [test](test) directory ###